 American Cultures Kombucha Taproom is a collective of Colorado kombuchas settled on Tejon Street across from Señor Bear.
-Founded in 2015 by Danielle and Noah Brooks, the couple came up with the idea after serving their boys kombucha floats.
+Founded in 2015 by Danielle and Noah Brooks, the couple came up with the idea after they had been serving kombucha floats to their boys.
 Starting off as a food or rather ‘kombucha’ truck — its success yielded expansion to a storefront.

 The LoHi storefront is very minimalist — white walls, light blue chairs and huge windows giving views of a cozy, attractive area of the Highlands neighborhood.
 If you’re looking to switch up your work routine from the usual coffee shop workspace — this is a good option.
 It’s tranquil — and the kombucha gives you energy minus the jitters (wifi, too).
 It’s also a spot for early evening hangs staying open until 7 p.m. on most nights.

 In addition to being a bar for local state kombuchas, other locally made products are sold as well.
 “American cultures is a community place for local entrepreneurs to showcase their products,” said Brooks.
 Products include Binnie’s coconut butter, Pearl Street Lights candles, PB Love Co. nut butter and more.